premAI-io/premsql/docs/evaluation/generator.md

 # Generators

-Generators is a class that let's you to generate SQL responses when given the input prompt.
-Currently we natively support two types of generators:
+The generators class lets you generate SQL responses when given the input prompt.
+Currently, we natively support two types of generators:

 - `from_api`: This uses models from API calls.
-We use Prem AI API for connecting different closed source models.
+We use Prem AI API to connect different closed-source models.
 You can check out how to get started with Prem AI in our [documentation](https://docs.premai.io/introduction).

 - `from_hf`: This connects different huggingface models.
 Please note that the current version only supports CausalLM models.
-We would provide a more general support in the coming versions.
+We will provide more general support in the coming versions.

 Let's see how we can use Prem AI API to get the results from the model.